Kingsland45/Portfolio/README.md

 Technology used: VirtualBox, Linux Server, Openstack, Apache, MariaDB, SSH, Nano, RSA encryption.

+# Python Invoicing Automation Project
+This project is a Python-based desktop application designed to automate the generation of monthly invoices for my cleaning business.
+The application features a user-friendly GUI built with Tkinter, allowing users to easily create PDF invoices, manage customer information, and track billing amounts.
+The invoices are formatted professionally, complete with customizable line items, tax calculations, and a thank-you message.
+The project also includes robust error handling and the ability to add up to three additional line items per invoice.
+The application is packaged into a standalone executable using PyInstaller, ensuring that it can be distributed and run on any Windows machine without requiring Python or additional dependencies.
+This project demonstrates skills in Python, GUI development, PDF generation, and application packaging.

 # Iris deep learning script
 In this project, I aimed to demonstrate computer science and machine learning skills by building, evaluating, and comparing multiple machine learning models using the Iris dataset.
 The Iris dataset contains measurements of